Hey, I’m Chris!

-Reading stories of blogs that sold for millions of dollars gives you motivation.
+Reading stories of blogs that sold for millions of dollars gets your heart pumping.

-Your end goal is to build and grow a content business to millions of uniques per month, and have a 7-figure exit.
+Your own goal is to build and grow a content business to millions of uniques per month, and have a 7-figure exit.

 What you do with that traffic/audience is secondary.
 Once you build the audience, you can monetize it however you like.
 Whether it’s by building and selling software, selling consulting services, selling courses, or using native advertising.
 They all work, and you’ll learn about some of the ones I prefer throughout this blog.